 Jump-start your relationship

 If a Couples Intensive interests you and your partner, register for a Couples Intensive and change your relationship from “fine” to “fantastic!”
-Our practice offers two options: 1) with either Dr. Drew or Dr. Bitar or 2) with both Drs.
-Drew and Bitar, a husband and wife team.
+Our practice offers three options: 1) with either Dr. Drew or Dr. Bitar (AZ office only) or 2) with both Drs.
+Drew and Bitar, a husband and wife team or 3) with Brittany or Kelsee at our Charlotte office.
 Contact us to get scheduled for our next available intensive.